BettyAtt/pands-project2021/README.md

 - **seaborn**: Seaborn library works with matplotlib and its strengths lay in visualising random distributions [5].

-- **sklearn**: Scikit Learn (sklearn) is a machine learning library.
-It is a predicitive data analysis tool built on NumPy, SciPy, and Matplotlib [6].
-It also has the iris data set as one of its built-in data set options.

 ### References for Part 2.1: